 from where i stand is curated by Exhibitions Director Richard Klein and will be accompanied by a book published by Hatje Cantz, with essays by Klein and at least one other contributor.

-Generous support for Hugo McCloud: from where i stand is provided by Kristina and Philip Larson, Megan and Hunter Gray, and Susan Daum Goodman and Rodney D. Lubeznik.
+Generous support for Hugo McCloud: from where i stand is provided by Kristina and Philip Larson, Megan and Hunter Gray, Sacha Janke and Andrew McCormack, The Stanton Colombo Collection, Diana Bowes and James Torrey, Stephanie and Tim Ingrassia, Susan Daum Goodman and Rodney D. Lubeznik, and Julie Phillips.
 Additional support is provided by Bernard Lumpkin and Carmine Boccuzzi.